 Once the power came back on the city came to life and we dined at Primes Pince.
 This huge restaurant is built into the ground under the basilica.
 With so many tables I imagine it’s hugely popular during tourist season but we were the only ones there on our trip in April.
 Although clearly a tourist restaurant the food and service was excellent.

 Where to Stay in Esztergom

 This is a tough one.
 Esztergom comes up empty if you’re searching for anything other than a basic hotel.
 That’s possibly why most people visit on a day trip instead of staying overnight.
-I chose to stay at Szent Adalbert Hotel for it’s perfect location at the foot of the basilica but the accommodation itself was unappealing and the room tiny.
-I don’t think you’ll find anything better though.
+I chose to stay at Szent Adalbert Hotel for its perfect location at the foot of the basilica but the accommodation itself was basic and the room was tiny.